aws-quickstart/cdk-eks-blueprints/docs/addons/ack-addon.md

 ## Configuration Options

 - `id`: Unique identifier of the Addon especially if you are using ACK Addon multiple times
+- `serviceName`: Name of the service and this is mandatory
 - `name`: Name of the ACK Chart
 - `chart`: Chart Name of the ACK Chart
 - `version`: Version of the ACK Chart